GENERAL TOURNAMENT INFO

 All teams finishing in first place will receive championship medals provided by the tournament directors at Cup Headquarters, VT Alliance Cup staff will take a team photo of your team with a tournament champions sign.

-All fields will have a tournament ball for games as well as benches for both teams.
+All fields will have a tournament ball for games for both teams.

 ONLINE TEAM CHECK-IN: